 A Roth IRA is an alternative retirement program that is funded with post-tax dollars.
 Roth IRAs are useful retirement tools in that you can take the contributions out anytime without penalty.
 If you are likely to be in a higher tax bracket in the early years of retirement – a decent bet for anyone starting out on a first job – you can take the tax hit now with a Roth IRA and save money later.

 Are you a proud new member of the gig economy?
 As an independent contractor, you have different tax deductions available to you (such as the ability to deduct the "employer's" portion of self-employment taxes) and different responsibilities (such as paying quarterly taxes).
 Make sure that you understand the unique tax issues associated with self-employment.

 8. File on Time

-You have until Tuesday, April 17, 2018, to file your tax forms for the 2017 tax year.
+You have until Monday, April 15, 2019, to file your tax forms for the 2018 tax year (or Wednesday, April 17, for taxpayers in Maine and Massachusetts).
 Beat the deadline and avoid costly penalties.

 9. Health Savings Accounts (HSA)

 If your employer offers the option, consider contributing to an HSA.
 The funds grow tax-deferred and may be used tax-free for qualified medical expenses.

 As unpleasant as it may be, take some time to review your taxes for potential savings.
 Every bit of savings counts, whether you save enough to buy a Lamborghini or a latte.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.